French Country Curtains:

 To get the full effect of these country French curtains, make them so long that they form a pool of yummy, creamy crinkles on the floor.

-If you're using antique or vintage linen sheets as French country style curtains (monogrammed if you can get them), you may need to add a foot or so of extra fabric at the bottom (e.g. toile or heavy, darker linen).
+If you're using antique or vintage linen sheets as French country style curtains (monogrammed if you can get them), you may need to add a foot or so of extra fabric at the bottom (e.g. toile or heavy, darker linen - here are some ideas!).

 Of course, extra-long French country curtains aren't particularly practical.
 They're dust catchers.
 Your dog may want to curl up in a French linen curtain puddle.
 You'll probably have to wash these drapes a lot.
 But they're ...
 French.
 Treat them like they're special ('cause they are)!